 SEM Campaigns are at the top with ad groups below.

 Keywords should be specific to the ad group it belongs to.

 Even if the two campaigns are about similar products or services for your business.

 Ad text should also contain the keywords that are relevant to the ad group.

 This might take more effort to set up initially, but in the long run.

 It’s worth being organized because it will improve your QS and ROI.

 Unlike with SEO content, you want your SEM ad copy to be persuasive and promotional in nature.

 Yes, you can put anything you want for your ad, but the more closely it resembles your target audience the better.

-If you’re ready to start making money with Google Ads, then give us a shoutout.
-We’re here to help.
+If you’re ready to start making money with Google Ads, then contact us to get started.
+We’re here to help!